JanHendrikVanHeusden/Eratosthenes/README.md

 * The basic algorithm is even more simple and straightforward

 ### Global optimizations
-There are some global optizations that are applied to all processes:
+There are some global optizations that are applied to all approaches:
 * Skipping even numbers above 2
 * Limiting the denominators to the square root of the candidate value